Accounting principles serve as bases in preparing, presenting and interpreting financial statements.

 When should the income be recognized? – On the date it is considered earned (when the service has been rendered).
-Hence, the income should be recognized on December 9, 2014 even if it has not yet been collected as of that date.
+Hence, the income should be recognized in December 2016 even if it has not yet been collected as of that date.

 Correct! – March.
 Why?
 Because, the electricity expense was for the month of March even if the bill has been received and paid in April.
 In other words, the "electricity" was used/consumed in March.